gabrielsoule/resonarium/README.md

 ![Image](https://private-user-images.githubusercontent.com/5464864/453700687-20c6069a-a1b5-4d5f-9105-db8428d7afe2.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NDk2MDQ5MzQsIm5iZiI6MTc0OTYwNDYzNCwicGF0aCI6Ii81NDY0ODY0LzQ1MzcwMDY4Ny0yMGM2MDY5YS1hMWI1LTRkNWYtOTEwNS1kYjg0MjhkN2FmZTIucG5nP1gtQW16LUFsZ29yaXRobT1BV1M0LUhNQUMtU0hBMjU2JlgtQW16LUNyZWRlbnRpYWw9QUtJQVZDT0RZTFNBNTNQUUs0WkElMkYyMDI1MDYxMSUyRnVzLWVhc3QtMSUyRnMzJTJGYXdzNF9yZXF1ZXN0JlgtQW16LURhdGU9MjAyNTA2MTFUMDExNzE0WiZYLUFtei1FeHBpcmVzPTMwMCZYLUFtei1TaWduYXR1cmU9N2U5MGE3ZDkzMTIxZmFjNmQxZDYwZjg0NTgyODZjOGM3ODkwZWUxYWFhOGVkZWUwYzcwOWIzNTA1YzViYjlmOCZYLUFtei1TaWduZWRIZWFkZXJzPWhvc3QifQ.bGbHaK361AFgPPhhRxdy3aFFIoUHjMpYomV8bCEtIJk)

-Resonarium is a MPE-compatible expressive physical modeling synthesizer.
+Resonarium is a MPE-compatible physical modeling synthesizer, based on coupled string waveguide models.
 It is designed to encourage abstract sound design, exploration, and open-ended play.

 Many of the presets work best when used in conjunction with a MPE control device, such as a Ableton Push 3 or a Roli Seaboard.
+Such presets expect MPE control signals such as pressure and timbre, and are therefore musically more interesting when these expressive dimensions are active.

-**This software is still in development.** The primary focus at present is stability and performance.
+**Resonarium is still in development.** The primary focus at present is stability and performance.
 Use at your own risk, and expect bugs or crashes.
-You'll probably need a beefy computer to run complex presets in the plugin's current state; performance optimizations such as SIMD processing are in the pipeline, but not ready to deploy just yet.
+You might need a beefy computer to (polyphonically) run complex presets in the plugin's current state; performance optimizations such as SIMD processing are in the pipeline, but not ready to deploy just yet.

-But hey, it's free and open source, so no whining allowed.
+But hey, it's free and open source.
 I welcome contributions.
 Want to add/change/improve something?
 Clone the repo, make some changes, and submit a pull request!

 Some audio samples can be found [here](https://ccrma.stanford.edu/~gns/resonarium_samples.html).
 They sound neat.
 Check them out!